Trump moves closer to Pelosi in economic aid talks, and House speaker must decide next move

-Now the California Democrat faces a crucial decision: Does she try to negotiate an agreement with a White House that suddenly seems ready to deal, or continue to hold her ground and make Trump, facing his own election woes, swallow the sweeping $2.2 trillion bill she has long demanded.
+Now the California Democrat faces a crucial decision: Does she try to negotiate an agreement with a White House that suddenly seems ready to deal or continue to hold her ground and make Trump, facing his own election woes, swallow the sweeping $2.2 trillion bill she has long demanded.

-Early signs suggest Pelosi’s still not ready to budge.
+Early signs suggest Pelosi is still not ready to budge.

 “Great, call me when he’s at $2.2 trillion,” Pelosi told Treasury Secretary Steven Mnuchin during a private call Wednesday, referring to Trump.

 Holding her ground with Trump may be the easy part.
-It also means facing down an insurrection from the very members she’s long tried hardest to protect, the swing-seat Democrats whose victories in GOP-leaning districts returned Democrats to the House majority last year.
+It also means facing down an insurrection from the very members she has long tried hardest to protect, the swing-seat Democrats whose victories in GOP-leaning districts returned Democrats to the House majority last year.

 These centrist Democrats, fearful of constituent blowback, are pushing Pelosi to return to the negotiating table and strike a deal with Trump on an expansive relief package — even if she can’t get the $2.2 trillion she wants.
 Congress has already approved roughly $3 trillion in emergency spending in response to the coronavirus pandemic, and Pelosi has called for much more.
 The latest Republican offer, the one Trump dismissed, was closer to $300 billion.

-There’s a palpable fear among Democrats that voters will blame them on Election Day should they appear to be putting their own re-elections ahead of what’s good for Americans.
+There’s a palpable fear among Democrats that voters will blame them on Election Day should they appear to be putting their own reelections ahead of what’s good for Americans.

 “We should have that same level of urgency that we had when we were dealing with this in March and April,” said Rep. Andy Kim, who flipped a GOP district in New Jersey last election.
 “And I don’t really get that sense that that type of just timeliness and that urgency is underlying what everybody here is feeling right now.”

 The infighting has created an odd situation whereby Pelosi’s centrist members have applauded the position of a president they voted to impeach just months ago.
-Some of these moderates offered kudos for Trump on Wednesday after he praised a $1.5 trillion bipartisan coronavirus deal put forward by the Problem Solvers Caucus, a group of 50 pragmatic-minded Republicans and Democrats in the House -- and tweeted that his own party should consider “much higher numbers,” signaling his openness to a deal.
+Some of these moderates offered kudos for Trump on Wednesday after he praised a $1.5 trillion bipartisan coronavirus deal put forward by the Problem Solvers Caucus — a group of 50 pragmatic-minded Republicans and Democrats in the House — and tweeted that his own party should consider “much higher numbers,” signaling his openness to a deal.

 “The tweet that Trump just sent out saying that he was open to more resources for the American people is a good thing because they need more resources,” said Blue Dog Coalition leader Stephanie Murphy (D-Fla.).
 “We can argue about what the specifics of a plan should look like, but the important thing is that we get back to the negotiating table and hammer out a deal that can be passed into law.”

-Pelosi, meanwhile, had dismissed the Problem Solvers pitch, having her top policy chairmen put out a statement saying the proposal “falls short” and “leaves too many needs unmet.”
+Pelosi, meanwhile, had dismissed the Problem Solvers pitch, and her top policy chairmen put out a statement saying the proposal “falls short” and “leaves too many needs unmet.”

-The diss by senior House Democrats infuriated many frontlines eager to work with the GOP.
+The diss by senior House Democrats infuriated many frontliners eager to work with the GOP.
 Rep. Max Rose (D-N.Y.), a vulnerable New York Democrat from a district Trump carried in 2016, called their statement “laughable,” “idiotic” and “representative of why everyone hates this place.”

 “That does not speak to what they should be doing as party leaders,” Rose said.
 “Sit down.
 Work something out.
-We have a bipartisan roadmap right here.
-Then you put the ball in [Senate Majority Leader] Mitch McConnell’s’ court.”
+We have a bipartisan road map right here.
+Then you put the ball in [Senate Majority Leader] Mitch McConnell’s court.”

 Republicans have sought to exploit the Democrats’ divisions.